 Butterfly has taken a number of steps so that its customers can confidently and securely capture and store Patient Data within the Butterfly Platform.
 Butterfly is committed to processing all personal information that we receive in compliance with applicable data protection and privacy laws.

 When medical professionals transmit Patient Data to Butterfly they (or the hospital they work for) are the controller, Butterfly is typically the processor, and the patient is the data subject.
-As a processor, Butterfly commits to process EU Patient Data in compliance with the requirements of Article 28 GDPR in its standard data processing addendum (DPA), a copy of which is annexed to its standard terms (available upon request).
+As a processor, Butterfly commits to process EEA and UK Patient Data in compliance with the requirements of Article 28 GDPR in its standard data processing addendum (DPA), a copy of which is annexed to its standard terms (available upon request).

 Butterfly sometimes acts as a controller in its relationship with medical professionals, for example when Butterfly collects information about medical professionals for the purposes of marketing, sales and managing the relationship with the medical professional (or the hospital they work for).